angel-ibm/stro/README.md

 ![ligo](./images/ligo.png "ligo")

- However, don't forget the models that perform a sophisticated **feature extraction** .
+ However, don't forget the models that perform a sophisticated **feature extraction** instead of (or in addition to) flattening.
 There are tons of alternatives that need to be explored in each particular use case.
 Let's mention a few of them:

 - ResNet: <https://pytorch.org/vision/0.20/models/resnet.html>
 - VGG: <https://pytorch.org/vision/0.20/models/vgg.html>